-It’s not something you might have spotted until now, but take a closer look at this acclaimed auteur’s body of work (and that’s not hard, given his relatively short filmography) and you’ll soon realise that Nolan is a guy who spends a lot of time thinking about, well…time.
+It’s not something you might have spotted until now, but take a closer look at this acclaimed auteur’s body of work and you’ll soon realise that Nolan is a guy who spends a lot of time thinking about, well…time.
 And that’s without even taking Tenet into account.

 So, until then, let’s look back at how the award-winning director has incorporated time into his movies to date, and try to tease out what we can expect from Tenet when it finally arrives.

 Time always matters in a Christopher Nolan movie (even when it doesn’t)

 It’s true that not all of Christopher Nolan’s films are as infused with his preoccupation with time as obvious candidates like Memento, Inception, Interstellar or Dunkirk – movies which, to differing degrees, reflect their maker’s fixation on the relative and subjective nature of time on both a structural and thematic level.

 But simply because Following, Insomnia and The Dark Knight Trilogy deal with time in a more superficial sense than those movies, it doesn’t mean they aren’t just as important when it comes to exploring the persistent presence of time as a significant artistic concern within Nolan’s oeuvre.